wp-plugins/total-security/readme.txt

 == Installation ==

+= Using The WordPress Dashboard =

+1. Navigate to the 'Add New' in the plugins dashboard
+2. Search for 'Total Security'
+3. Click 'Install Now'
+4. Activate the plugin on the Plugin dashboard

+= Uploading in WordPress Dashboard =

+1. Navigate to the 'Add New' in the plugins dashboard
+2. Navigate to the 'Upload' area
+3. Select `total-security.zip` from your computer
+4. Click 'Install Now'
+5. Activate the plugin in the Plugin dashboard

+= Using FTP =

+1. Download `total-security.zip`
+2. Extract the `total-security` directory to your computer
-1. Upload the `total-security` folder to your `/wp-content/plugins/` directory
+3. Upload the `total-security` directory to the `/wp-content/plugins/` directory
-1. Activate the `Total Security` plugin in your WordPress admin `Plugins`
+4. Activate the plugin in the Plugin dashboard
-1. That's it.
-You're ready to go!

-> You can install **Total Security** directly from the WordPress admin!
-Visit the Plugins - > Add New page and search for **Total Security**.
-Click to install.

 == Frequently Asked Questions ==